 Electronics Watch Webinars

 Electronics Watch is pleased to offer a series of free webinars on socially responsible public procurement, intended primarily for public sector buyers.
-See below for the next in the series (click the link to register).
-At the bottom of this page you can access previous webinar recordings.
+See below for the next in the series.
+Further down you can access previous webinar recordings.